Final Project

 What kind of motors / hinges / levers I could use?

-After some initial research, I decided to look up linear actuators.
+After some initial research, linear actuators seemed like a good option.
 My linear actuator idea would probably need a base that sits on the ground.

 I like the idea of the linear actuator because it would minimize contact with the inside of the toilet, but it would also make the final design bulkier.